Twixes/matloka.com/_drafts/floating-point-101.md

 Software engineering keeps getting more abstract, but one thing is unchanging: the importance of floating-point arithmetic. _Every_ computer programmer is bound to work with numbers (they call them _computers_ for a reason), so it's genuinely useful to understand the way machines do math, no matter if your code is for a to-do app, a stock exchange, or a fridge.
-How are numbers actually stored?
-What special values exist?
+How are numbers stored exactly?
+What's the significance of special values?
 And why is 0.1 + 0.2 not equal to 0.3?
 Let's explore this all!

 ## The Standard